hatembentayeb/devops-articles/ckjiz5q7y012gucs14hgq4h6g.md

 *   **Builder stage :** The name of the stage is builder, it is a temporary docker container that produces an artifact which is the `dist/` folder created by `ng build --prod` that compiles our project to produce a single `html` page and some `*js & *.css` .
 The base images that is used here is `trion/ng-cli` that containes all requirements to run an angular up and it’s accessible for public use in the `Docker-hub`, the public docker registry.
     Make sure to install all app requirement packages with `npm ci` , the `ci` command is used often in the continues integration environments because it is faster than `npm install.`
 *   **Final stage:** The base image for this stage is `nginx:1.17.5` and simply we copy the `dist/` folder from the `builder` stage to the `/var/share/nginx/html` folder in the nginx container with the command `COPY --from=builder ...`
-    There is additional configurations required to run the app, we need to configure nginx, there is a file named `default.conf.template` that contains a basic nginx configurations so we copy it to the container under `/etc/nginx/conf.d/default.conf.template` , this file have the **_$PORT_** variable that have to be changed when building the docker image in the heroku environment.
+    There is additional configurations required to run the app, we need to configure nginx, there is a file named `default.conf.template` that contains a basic nginx configuration so we copy it to the container under `/etc/nginx/conf.d/default.conf.template` , this file has the **_$PORT_** variable that has to be changed when building the docker image in the Heroku environment.
     The `default.conf.template` :